hamishcoleman/arduino_cardreader/README.md

 ### Message "rawtag="

-If the card type (see prefix mentioned for tag=) cannot be determined, the rawtag= message is output.
+If the card type (see prefix mentioned for uid=) cannot be determined, the rawtag= message is output.
 This message can also be unconditionally enabled for output.
 This status output allows for possible further processing of the card data, sending a hexdump of the raw data for this tag.